qnikst/qnikst.github.com/posts/2013-02-20-openrc-cgroup.markdown

 be loaded.
 As always settings can be set in rc.conf file and can be overloaded in '/etc/conf.d/foo' file for service foo.

-Each option is specified by name of the limit and value followed by ','. i.e.
+Each option is specified by name of the limit and value.
+Each option may be a multivalue, e.g.

 ```
 # rc_cgroup_cpu="
-# cpu.shares, 512
+# cpu.shares 512
 # "
 ```